 Moreover, Target's CityTarget stores are expanding slowly while

 Wal-Mart is aggressively opening its smaller format Express stores.

-compared to 76 small format stores opened by Wal-Mart.
+more than 100 small format stores opened by Wal-Mart.
 The company

 may need to ramp up its expansion.
 Apart from Wal-Mart, it faces